-- From the menu, select File>Open>Stop, or File>New>Stop. - Enter each customer's data directly into each column of the spreadsheet, or (double) left click on each row to launch the Stop Dialog box and enter all the data for each customer in one window. - Stop File Fields and Descriptions Table identifies and explains each field that is required or recommended to be used in each Stop File.
+- From the menu, select File > Open > Stop, or File > New > Stop. - Enter each customer's data directly into each column of the spreadsheet, or double-click each row to launch the Stop Dialog box and enter all the data for each customer in one window. - Stop File Fields and Descriptions Table identifies and explains each field that is required or recommended to be used in each Stop File.